archfrog/KioskForge/docs/Guide.md

 [^1]: The `command` option is a bit peculiar.
 You need to specify a `file://` URL to tell Chromium that it is displaying local files.
 The URL needs to be written *carefully* as the kiosk will fail to display anything if it is wrong.
 Let's say that you've set `user_folder` equal to `Website`.
-Then your URL needs to be: `file:///home/kiosk/Website/index.html`, which is the value that you should give in the `command` option.
+Then your URL needs to be: `file:///home/kiosk/Website/index.html`, which is the value that you should use in the `command` option.

 You still need to supply values for all the other options that are described in the kiosk file (`*.kiosk`).